fooooter/drain/README.md

   * `use_encoding` - a name of encoding which will be used to compress the response body.
 It should be present in `supported_encodings`, otherwise the server will return uncompressed data.
   * `encoding_applicable_mime_types` - a list of media types to which encoding should be applied.
 It's best to leave this setting as is.
 - `document_root` - a directory in which documents/files returned to the client are stored.
 Makes for the root of a URL.
-- `server_root` - a directory in which server data are kept, like, for example, key-pairs.
+- `server_root` - a directory in which server data are kept, like, for example, key-pairs for SSL.
 - `https`:
   * `enabled` - enable HTTPS.
   * `bind_port` - bind port to the server (HTTPS).
 If you want to use 443, be sure to start the server as root or another privileged user.